-Boys applying to enter Year 9 have two options:
+Boys applying to enter Year 9 have a number of different options:

 - To sit 12+ exams when they are in Year 7

 - In the likelihood that places are still available candidates can sit 13+ exams in Year 8.

 The 11+ examinations will take place in January or May (please state preference upon registration).
 The 12+ will take place in January.
 An interview will also take place before any offer can be made.
 If the offer of a place is made, acceptance paperwork and a deposit is sought to secure the place for eventual entry.

 The examinations on 7th January will take place in school in a COVID secure environment including: smaller socially distanced groups, separation from the rest of the school, specific entrances and exits and the use of face coverings.
 Temperatures will also be taken on arrival.
 For any candidate unable to attend due to self isolation we will make arrangements for candidates to complete the exams at home or school.